Work and Fluctuations: Coherent vs. Incoherent Ergotropy Extraction: Work quasi-distribution

+We call the class of states obeying Eq. \eqref{semi_classical_def} the semi-classicals because it includes the set of Gaussian wave-packets (with non-negative Wigner function) as well as the incoherent states.
+Later, we will see that those states also predict non-negative changes in the work variance, contrary to the non-classical states, for which the negative contribution appears due to quantum interference.
+One should notice that the ``semi-classical state'', in general, refers to the composite state $\hat \rho_S \otimes \hat \rho_W$.
+However, sometimes it is highlighted which system is responsible for obeying the condition \eqref{semi_classical_def}; hence, we refer to either ``system'' or ``weight'' semi-classical state, respectively.

-Let us give an important example of the semi-classical states of the weight $\hat \rho_W$.
-First, notice that if the Wigner function of the weight factorizes into the product of the energy and time states distributions, i.e.,
+\emph{Gaussian wave-packets.} Let us start with an important example of the weight semi-classical states $\hat \rho_W$.
+First, notice that if the Wigner function \eqref{wigner_function} of the weight factorizes into the product of the energy and time states distributions, i.e.,

 then